Postmaster general eyes aggressive changes at Postal Service after election

 DeJoy, a former logistics executive and ally of President Trump, envisions aggressive cost-cutting maneuvers that he and other conservatives say are necessary to strengthen the agency’s financial footing.
 But they also would represent the biggest reshaping of the agency in generations and would likely draw severe criticism from people and organizations that rely on the mail service for timely delivery, particularly in less populated regions of the country.

-DeJoy — the first postmaster general without a history at the agency in 28 years, who took over in June — began implementing policies within eight weeks of taking office.
+DeJoy — the first postmaster general without a history at the agency in 28 years — began implementing policies within eight weeks of taking office in mid-June.
 But he temporarily backed off this week amid heavy criticism that the moves were causing delays in mail delivery and could undermine the November election, which will rely heavily on mail-in ballots because of the coronavirus pandemic.

 DeJoy is set to testify Friday in the Senate and again Monday in the House about the status of the service.
 The USPS did not respond to requests for comment Thursday, and it is possible he will change the particulars of any plans under discussion after the election.